szy-kenn/airness-airlines/README.md

 </div>

 ## About
-This repository only serves as the container for the web application's source code.
-This is not intended for local machine deployment or execution.
+This repository only serves as a container for the web application's source code.
+This is not intended for a local machine deployment or execution.
 ## Third Party Tools
 - [Skyscanner API](https://rapidapi.com/3b-data-3b-data-default/api/skyscanner44/pricing)
 - [Am5Charts Map Chart](https://www.amcharts.com/docs/v5/charts/map-chart/)